Talkala logo

 Can people call my Talkala number?

-Not for voice.
-Not yet.
-Owned numbers currently support inbound SMS and outbound caller ID, but not inbound voice calls or voicemail.
+No. Owned numbers support inbound SMS and outbound caller ID, but not inbound voice calls or voicemail.

-This is an important limitation right now.
-Buying a number doesn't turn Talkala into a phone that rings in your browser when someone calls you.
+This is an important limitation.
+Buying a number does not make Talkala ring in your browser when someone calls you.

-Today, the number gives you two things: inbound SMS in the app, and the ability to use that number as your outbound caller ID (where supported).
-Inbound voice calls and voicemail are not active in this version.
+A Talkala number gives you inbound SMS in the app and the ability to use that number as your outbound caller ID where supported.
+Inbound voice calls and voicemail are not supported.

-• Live now: owned numbers can be used as your outbound caller ID.
+• Available: owned numbers can be used as your outbound caller ID.

-• Not live yet: inbound voice calls to your browser.
+• Not supported: inbound voice calls to your browser.

 inbound voicevoicemailphone numberfuture feature